george-kirby/forked-tongue/README.md

 ```$ git clone COPIED_ADDRESS ```
 3. Navigate into the new directory.

-### In the app directory
+### On your local machine

-Run your package manager's start command, such as
+In the app directory, run your package manager's start command, such as

 ```npm start```
 or